Fos-sur-Mer

 Fos-sur-Mer (/fr/, literally Fos on Sea; Provençal: Fòs) is a port town and commune in the Bouches-du-Rhône department in southern France.
-It is one of the busiest posts in Europe despite its small size.
+It is one of the busiest ports in Europe despite its small size.

 Geography

 Fos-sur-Mer is situated about 50 km north west of Marseille, on the Mediterranean coast, and to the west of the Étang de Berre.
 The city has 6 km of sand beach.

 Economy

 Fos is the site of a major port development operated by the Autonomous Port of Marseille.
 The facilities include container handling terminals and a gas (methane) terminal.
 The waterside location of the industrial zone is attractive to heavy industry including steel.